piperslim/Telco_churn_analysis-/README.md

 - Recommendation: Run price sensitivity analysis and introduce loyalty discounts for higher spenders.

 ### Limitations
+---

 Possible Data Entry or Recording Errors:
-- There were blank values in the TotalCharges column.
+- There were blank values in the `TotalCharges` column.